Amaran (1992 film): Plot

 An orphaned child helps Govindan escape from a bunch of gangsters.
-The child is named Amaran by the grateful Govindan and is brought up by him.
+The grateful Govindan names the child Amaran and brings him up.
 After Govindan's demise, his wife raises Amaran, who grows up to become a kindhearted slum lord.
 One day, Amaran encounters a strange man, Raja Varma, who repeatedly persuades him to take on a heartless don named Aandava Perumal, who has a violent and brutal past.
 Amaran keeps ignoring Raja Varma, but after Aandava Perumal's goons murder Raja Varma, he learns that Aandava Perumal had also destroyed his own family when he was a child.
 Amaran gives refuge to Raja Varma's daughter Sivagaami, and they fall in love.
 Amaran soon starts sparring with Aandava Perumal, with deadly consequences for Amaran's adopted family.
 Sivagaami and a grievously injured Amaran escape to Goa, where they are taken care of by an underworld don named Miranda.
 Amaran continues to work for him for a while and marries Sivagaami.
-After a few years, he returns to Tamil Nadu to take on his sworn enemy, and a bloody conflict ensues.
-During this conflict, Amaran's son gets killed, and the film ends with Amaran killing Aandava Perumal while saying, "This wouldn't have happened if you had not killed my son".
+After a few years, he returns to Tamil Nadu to take on his sworn enemy.
+A bloody conflict ensues in which Amaran's son is killed.
+The film ends with Amaran killing Aandava Perumal to avenge his son's death.